This post may contain affiliate links. Please read our disclosure policy.

 Whole roasted chicken with potatoes on a baking dish

-How long to roast a whole chicken on the oven for?
+How long does it take to roast a whole chicken with potatoes?

 More chicken recipes: